-Whether you are a landlord or tenant here is what you need to know about the Tenant Fee Ban Act…
+Whether you are a tenant, landlord or agent, here is what you need to know about the Tenant Fee Ban Act…

 What is the Tenant Fee Ban?

-The Tenant Fees act bans all letting fees, except a small number of ‘permitted fees’, and caps tenancy deposits paid by tenants in the UK.
-In some areas these tenant fees could have added around £300 to the cost of renting
+The Tenant Fees Act 2019 bans all letting/agency fees, except a small number of ‘permitted fees’, and caps tenancy deposits paid by tenants in England.
+In some areas, these tenant fee bills could have added around £300 to the cost of renting.
+The ban also extends to cover fees charged to rental guarantors.

 Why has the Tenant Fee Ban been introduced?

-The Tenant Fee Ban should make it cheaper for tenants to rent property by removing the unfair fees charged each time they went to rent a new property.
-The fees were especially harsh on those forced to look for a new rental property because their landlord gave notice.
+The ban should make it cheaper for tenants to rent property by removing the unfair fees charged each time they rent a new property.
+The fees were especially harsh on those forced to look for a new rental property because their landlord gave them notice to leave.

 Aside from the rent, security deposit and holding deposit, landlords can only charge fees for the following three things: